Dzwonkowski-Filip/my-devops-journey/README.md

-# My DevOps Journey 🚀
+# My IT Journey 🚀

 This repository documents my personal learning path into Cloud & DevOps.
 I collect notes, resources, and small projects from different technologies.